-Whether a taxpayer is an employee or independent contractor is determined based on the relationship between the worker and the business.
+The designation depends on the relationship between the worker and the business.
 Generally, the relationship is evaluated under three categories:

-Does the business have a right to direct and control how the work is done (through training, instructions, or other means)?
+- Behavioral Control: Does the business have a right to direct and control how the work is done (through training, instructions, or other means)?
 The more control the business has, the more likely it is the worker is an employee.

-Does the business have a right to direct or control the financial and business aspects of the work?
+- Financial Control: Does the business have a right to direct or control the financial and business aspects of the work?
 The more control the business has, the more likely it is the worker is an employee.
 Factors influencing this amount of control include:

-Factors that indicate the type of relationship include:
+- Type of Relationship: Factors that indicate the type of relationship include: